AcademicITS/Noisemakers/README.md

 <b>The Arduino Controller</b>
 <br />
-The Arduino controller should be wired so that the button is connected to digital input pin 2 and the pots are connected to analog input pins A0 and A1:
+The Arduino controller should be wired so that the button is connected to digital input pin 2 and the pots are connected to analog input pins A0 and A1 (the inputs for the basic Max patch should then be changed to :

 <img src="http://web.colby.edu/noisemakers/files/2018/10/IMG_1692.jpg">